 These finished bore sprockets are the most commonly used sprockets in the power transmission industry.
 These sprockets are made with a hub on one side and are furnished with a keyway & 2 setscrews.
 The keyway & setscrews are what attaches the sprocket the the shaft to transmit the power.
 In the power transmission industry these are commonly referred to as either "Type B Sprockets" or "Type BS Sprockets".

 The plate sprockets are a flat (hubless) sprocket that's known as a type A sprocket.
 These are great for machining in bolt holes, slots or for welding directly onto a shaft.

 Idler sprockets are free-wheeling and used to take up slack on drives that use long lengths of roller chain.
 Idlers are often called "type BB sprockets" in the chain and sprocket industry.

-Weld on sprockets & hubs are a universal option to essentially "build-a-sprocket".
-Simply select a sprocket & hub, then weld them together.
-All of our weld on sprockets are an "X Series", so these are compatible with any X series hub.
+Weld on sprockets & hubs are a universal option that allows you to essentially "build-a-sprocket".
+You select a sprocket by chain size & tooth count, then select a hub with the bore configuration needed and weld them together.
+All weld on sprockets & hubs we offer are the X series, so these are all compatible.